 Research Opportunities at ucla

 Expected Weekly Time Commitment: 10 hours per week

-We are looking to onboard undergraduate students who will participate in a project analyzing cell samples using H-NMR spectroscopy and microscopy.
+The wet-lab side consists of students coculturing cells and collecting data using H-NMR and microscopy.
 Experimental results will be used to guide future applications of H-NMR as a novel technique to quantify cell-cell interactions.
-This listing seeks to recruit individuals who will be involved in the experimental side of the project.
-Individuals with prior experience in any of the desired skills are preferred, but we will be open to teaching newcomers the necessary skills.
+Individuals with prior experience in flow cytometry, cell culturing, NMR, and microscopy are preferred, but we will be open to teaching interested newcomers the necessary skills.

+Research Opportunities at ucla